-the enforcing authority within the meaning given by section 18 of the Health and Safety at Work etc Act 1974 for any area in which the premises are situated the local planning authority within the meaning given by the Town and Country Planning Act 1990 (c.8) for any area in which the premises are situated the local authority by which statutory functions are exercisable in any area in which the premises are situated in relation to minimising or preventing the risk of pollution of the environment or of harm to human health a body which: represents those who, in relation to any such area, are responsible for, or interested in matters relating to the protection of children from harm, and is recognised by the licensing authority for that area for the purposes of this section as being competent to advise it on such matters in relation to a vessel: (i) a navigation authority (within the meaning of section 221(1) of the Water Resources Act 1991 (c.57)) having functions in relation to the waters where the vessel is usually moored or berthed or any waters where it is or is proposed to be, navigated at a time when it is used for licensable activities (ii) the Environment Agency (ii) the British Waterways Board, or (iii) Secretary of State a person prescribed for the purpose of this subsection.
-Safety Advisory Group A group of officers from Licensing, Health & Safety, Environmental Protection, Police, Fire, Ambulance Service and County Highways.
-Temporary Event is defined as the use of premises for one or more of the licensable activities during a period not exceeding 168 hours usually where a premises licence covering the licensable activity is not in place.
-Temporary Event Notice a document giving notice to the Licensing Authority of intention to hold a temporary event
+7.0 the enforcing authority within the meaning given by section 18 of the Health and Safety at Work etc Act 1974 for any area in which the premises are situated 8.0 the local planning authority within the meaning given by the Town and Country Planning Act 1990 (c.8) for any area in which the premises are situated 9.0 the local authority by which statutory functions are exercisable in any area in which the premises are situated in relation to minimising or preventing the risk of pollution of the environment or of harm to human health 10.0 a body which: represents those who, in relation to any such area, are responsible for, or interested in matters relating to the protection of children from harm, and is recognised by the licensing authority for that area for the purposes of this section as being competent to advise it on such matters 11.0 in relation to a vessel: of rel be a navigation authority (within the meaning of section 221(1) the Water Resources Act 1991 (c.57)) having functions in ation to the waters where the vessel is usually moored or rthed or any waters where it is or is proposed to be, vigated at a time when it is used for licensable activities (ii) the Environment Agency (ii) the British Waterways Board, or (iii) ) Secretary of State 12.0 a person prescribed for the purpose of this subsection.
+13.0 The local weights and measures authority (Trading Standards) 14.0 Home Office Immigration Enforcement (on behalf of the Secretary of State).
+Safety Advisory Group point n-statutory group of Regulatory Authorities offering a single of reference on event safety to both event organisers and tory services alike.
+Temporary Event activiti ned as the use of premises for one or more of the licensable les during a period not exceeding 168 hours usually where a ses licence covering the licensable activity is not in place.
+Temporary Event Notice 1 ument giving notice to the Licensing Authority of intention to temporary event

-Appendix B
+APPENDIX B